Lauren Grüniger

-Lauren Grüniger (born 3 February 2007) is a Swiss individual rhythmic gymnast.
+Lauren Grüniger (international spelling Grueniger), (born 3 February 2007) is a Swiss individual rhythmic gymnast.

 Personal life

 Grüniger was born in Zurich to a Swiss father and a Singaporean mother, and she has a younger sister.
 She grew up speaking German and English.
 She is also fluent in Italian and Russian, and she has studied French.

 Career

 At ten years old in 2017, Grüniger attended a training camp in Moscow.
 She asked her parents if she could stay to continue training.
 After a long discussion, her father agreed to let her live there with a host family, as the training conditions were better there than in Switzerland; for example, there was ample access to training areas with sprung floors that reduce the impact of jumps, while there was only one intermittently available in Switzerland.
 She attended a German school and continued to train in Moscow through at least the end of 2021.
 Grüniger spoke positively about her experiences training in Russia.